dineeek/crnk-filtering/README.md

 `GET /tasks?page[offset]=0&page[limit]=10`

-It is only useful with Angular material tables and declared `mat-paginator`:
+It is only useful with Angular material tables and declared `mat-paginator` in HTML:

 ```html
 <mat-paginator